 Another thing to keep in mind while writing a CV is writing the objective.
 You have to mention that right at the start or else it would not create a fine impression.
 An objective really matters a lot.

 Do not add clichéd and overused objectives.
 A seasoned recruiter will eventually know that you have used an overused objective and that you didn’t even bother to make a personalized objective for your resume.

 Irrelevant information is one of the common resume mistakes a lot of people make.
 You shouldn’t do that at all.
 Mention those things that have led to progressive development and have helped you improve at work.

 24. Do not be over-descriptive:

-Try not to be too descriptive about the various positions and experience you have had over the years.
-These kind of questions will be asked in the interview following the selection process.
+Try not to be too descriptive about the various positions and experiences you have had over the years.
+These kinds of questions will be asked in the interview following the selection process.
 Also, do not add any information that is irrelevant to the job position that you have applied for.